 J-PAL North America (J-PAL NA) is the newest regional center at J-PAL and focuses on promoting and supporting randomized evaluations in the United States and Canada, advocating for evidence informed social policy, and building capacity of policymakers and researchers from these countries in using and commissioning such evidence.

 J-PAL NA is led by two Scientific Directors, Amy Finkelstein (MIT) and Lawrence Katz (Harvard).
-Please listen to this short interview with Lawrence Katz, where he explains his vision for J-PAL North America: http://govinnovator.com/lawrence_katz/
+Please listen to this short interview with Amy Finkelstein, where she explains her vision for J-PAL North America: goo.gl/8jyqtN

 J-PAL NA seeks a Policy Manager to support its mission of promoting evidence based policy by contributing significantly to the design and execution of J-PAL’s policy outreach work.
 The Policy Manager is a mid-level position based at the Massachusetts Institute of Technology campus in Cambridge, MA.
 Policy Managers are eligible for internal promotion to Senior Policy Manager after three or four years of work at J-PAL, and such promotions are based on their performance and ability.

 Please note: This position will focus exclusively on U.S. and Canadian domestic policy.
-If you are interested in international development, please see the job description for Policy Manager - J-PAL Global.
+If you are interested in international development, please apply to a future opening at J-PAL Global.

 - Research relationships: Building and maintaining strong relationships with researchers working on randomized evaluations in North America.
 Serving as a “matchmaker” connecting and building relationships with senior policymakers, researchers, practitioners, and donors.
 Serving as a resource for J-PAL NA affiliates interested in conducting randomized evaluations.
 Maintaining strong and effective relationships between J-PAL NA and J-PAL Global (the headquarters of J-PAL, also based at MIT) and other regional offices, especially J-PAL Europe at Paris School of Economics and J-PAL Latin America at PUC-Chile to ensure that J-PAL NA uses and contributes to the research generated by J-PAL’s international network.